 Aanand Naik, MD

 Dr. Naik received his medical degree and residency training at the University of Texas Southwestern Medical School.
-He has expertise in health systems research with specific focus on improving the shared decision making and health outcomes of older adults with multiple morbid conditions and their clinicians.
+He has expertise in population health systems with a focus on improving shared decision making and health outcomes for older adults with multiple morbid conditions.
 Dr. Naik’s research program includes randomized clinical trials, implementation science studies, and primary data collection of patients’ experiences and decision making with healthcare supported by federal and foundation funding.

 Lilian Dindo, PhD

 Lilian Dindo, PhD, is an associate professor in the Department of Medicine, Section of Health Services Research at Baylor College of Medicine.
 She is also a research health scientist at the Center for Innovations in Quality, Effectiveness and Safety at the Michael E DeBakey Veterans Affairs Medical Center.
 Lilian Dindo earned a doctorate degree in Clinical Psychology from the University of Iowa, completed her internship at the University of Wisconsin in Madison, and then completed a fellowship at the Iowa Depression and Clinical Research Center.
 She also obtained a graduate certificate in clinical and translational investigation.
 Her clinical and research work has been focused on 1) developing innovative and pragmatic behavioral interventions aimed at improving the mental health and functioning of patients with chronic health problems – with a particular focus on acceptance and commitment therapy as the treatment approach; and 2) identifying the psychological mechanisms of action in effective treatments.
 She runs workshops for patients with multiple morbidities to help them learn new ways to cope with their difficulties and improve their quality of life.
 She is currently funded by the National Institutes of Health, Veterans Health Administration, and Office of Rural Health to study these questions.